 Supporting the UN System in developing productive relationships with civil society

 With system-wide experience and expertise on civil society engagement, UN-NGLS assists UN bodies and agencies in the implementation of their civil society strategies and helps address gaps and fill needs as they arise on the UN System-civil society interface.
 Upon request, it facilitates the coordination of civil society’s participation in inter-agency projects and initiatives.
-UN-NGLS also organizes the annual CSO focal point meetings, bringing together all the staff responsible for external relations in the organizations of the multilateral system.
-These meetings provide an opportunity to build a strong community of practice for multi-stakeholder involvement in global affairs through the sharing of best practices and lessons learnt.

 Providing strategic analysis on emerging trends in UN-civil society relations